ayplam/ayplam.github.io/_pages/about.md

 permalink: /about/
 ---

+## About

-## Data Scientist, AI Project Lead
+### Data Scientist, AI Project Lead

 There are things people want to do.

-I try to figure out whether that thing is what people actually want Then I
-I make sure it does the thing.
+Sometimes, I need to probe to assess why they want to do those things in the first place.

+But eventually, I find out the thing they really want to do.

+And then I #GSD.